The summer road trip below is one you can plan quickly and change on the fly if needed.

 Have breakfast and enjoy a nature walk at the Sheriff Creek Wildlife Sanctuary, visit the Nuclear and Mining Museum, the Gallery at the Centre and the Miners’ Memorial Park.

 Return to Hwy 17 east and stop at Kennebec Falls, a roadside waterfall across the road from the Serpent River Parkette.

 Stop at the Serpent River Trading Post to visit the gift shop to buy First Nations arts and crafts, or Canadiana souvenirs.
 The onsite art gallery features works by local First Nation artists.

 Lunch: Lucky’s Snack Bar for a great Canadian poutine

 Road Trip Tips

-- Make sure to bring a small cooler to hold snacks and drinks, sunscreen, beach blanket, bug spray (it’s Northern Ontario, you'll need this).
+- Make sure to bring a small cooler to hold snacks and drinks, sunscreen, a beach blanket, bug spray (it’s Northern Ontario, you'll need this).

 - 18 Road Trip Hacks

-- Points of Entry into Canada - If traveling from the US: International Bridge at Sault Ste.
+- Points of Entry into Canada - If travelling from the US: International Bridge at Sault Ste.
 Marie, or enter at Port Huron, Michigan drive up into the Bruce Peninsula and take the MS Chi-Cheemaun Ferry at Tobermory to South Baymouth on Manitoulin Island.